Improved Algorithm for Permutation Testing: Improved algorithm for testing -freeness

 Suppose $l\in [n]$ is a an index with high $\CumDensity$.
-Given this index, we design an algorithm for testing $(1,2)$-pattern with $O(\epsilon^{-1}\log n)$ query complexity.
+Given this index, we design an algorithm for testing $(1,2)$-freeness with $O(\epsilon^{-1}\log n)$ query complexity.
 The introduction of this tester further facilitates the design of tester for $(1,3,2)$-pattern.
-Note that testing $(1,2)$-pattern could be directly reduced to testing $(2,1)$-pattern in the reversed sequence.
-We now focus on presenting the algorithm for testing $(1,2)$-pattern, the corresponding algorithm is referred to as $\text{TestMonotoneEpoch}_{(1,2)}$.
+Note that testing $(1,2)$-freeness could be directly reduced to testing $(2,1)$-pattern in the reversed sequence.
+We now focus on presenting the algorithm for testing $(1,2)$-freeness, the corresponding algorithm is referred to as $\text{TestMonotoneEpoch}_{(1,2)}$.
 If the algorithm aims at identifying $(2,1)$-tuple, then the checking condition should be modified as identifying a $(2,1)$-tuple instead.
 The corresponding algorithm for testing $(2,1)$-tuple is referred to as $\text{TestMonotoneEpoch}_{(2,1)}$.